pixee/upload-tool-results-action/README.md

 ## For SonarCloud Users

-For SonarCloud integration, the `pixee/upload-tool-results-action` must be configured to execute when the SonarCloud GitHub App completes a check.
+For SonarCloud integration, the `pixee/upload-tool-results-action` must be configured to execute only after the SonarCloud GitHub App completes a check.
 The `sonar-pixeebot.yml` example workflow includes the requisite configuration and is generic enough to apply to most repositories without modification.

 1. Copy the
    [example sonarcloud-pixeebot.yml](./examples/sonarcloud-pixeebot.yml)